aleph2c/miros/doc/recipes.rst

 ^^^^^^^^^^^^^^^^^^^^
 The Harel formalism was consumed by the UML standard.

-Then the UML standards became over-complicated (OMG).
-Various committees tried to build a set of diagrams that could describe **all** software architecture.
-It was a losing battle from the start.

-Then something even stranger started to happen across the development community, "architects" were compelled to hang onto outdated design pictures (and the ideas underneath them) because they had spent so much time building them in the first place.
-This created a kind of cultural backlash against the type of people who tried to dominate their technical communities with designs that obviously didn't work anymore, who felt superior because they understood some sort of arcane picturing that the practitioners in their community didn't care about.

-The UML committees were egged on by technical people to make the pictures specific to what ever technical feature their language had, and there was an over-emphasis on class oriented diagrams, with many many different types of arrows that had to be use differently depending on the kind of drawing you were using.
-In the end it created a kind of priesthood of people who had arcane drawings that were incomprehensible to the actual practitioners.
+The UML standards were not properly curated and became over-complicated.
+As a result, they are largely disregarded by the software community, so most of the open source drawing tool projects have been abandoned.

+UML is still useful in that it provides a common way of describing software systems.
+There is no reason not to use the parts of it that you like and leave the parts of it that you either don't understand or that are too complicated to bother with.
+(This happens in C++ too)

+To draw a statechart on a computer, you need a drawing tool.

+For this tool to be useful, you need to be able to:

+1. zoom in and out of a diagram. (asked for in 1987)
+2. draw the basic Harel statemachine building blocks.
+3. draw arrows and the other useful parts of UML
+4. mark up the diagram with code
+5. quickly and easily change your design

-As a result, most drawing tools are full of garbage and formalisms that you probably don't care about.
-I have yet to find an open source tool that doesn't get in the way of me trying to draw a simple picture, with boxes and arrows, where I can zoom in and out, and to write blocks of code anywhere I like.
+I have yet to find an open source tool that doesn't get in the way of me trying to draw a simple picture, with boxes and arrows, where I can zoom in and out, and write blocks of code anywhere I like.

-Visio can do this, but it is expensive and then other people have to download a viewer application see your diagram (welcome to the 90s).
-The cheaper online alternatives, force their own weird sub-versions of UML into their templates so that once again you start fighting with them too.
+Visio can do this, but it's expensive and other people have to download a viewer application in order to see your diagram.
+The cheaper online alternatives, force their own weird sub-versions of UML into their templates, so that once again you start fighting with the tool.

-Miro Samek wrote his own tool to deal with this problem, and when you eventually switch over to his code, you will be greatly appreciative of the speed and ease in which you can manifest your ideas into running designs.
-But his drawing tool is tightly coupled with his framework, so we can't use that here either.
+Miro Samek wrote his own tool to deal with this problem and if you eventually switch over to his code, you will be greatly appreciative of the speed and ease in which you can manifest your ideas into pictures, then into running designs.
+But his drawing tool is tightly coupled with his framework (as it should be), so we can't use that here either.

 Pencil and paper are great for drawing your designs.
 It is good to work on them over and over again without the impediment of the computer interface getting in your way.
-Once you have locked down a design, though, you can transfer the picture into something digital using a free tool called `umlet`_.
+Once you think you have it figured out you can transfer the picture into something digital using a free tool called `umlet`_.

 There is also an online version of the tool, which is called `umletino`_.

+The nice thing about this tool is that it is so simple to use.
+It also makes ugly pictures, which is a kind of good thing.

+A UML diagram should be thought as graffiti on the wall, rather than a great work of art.
+It should be easy for you to change your design.
+If it took you 5 hours to build a beautiful masterpiece you will feel a psychological impediment to change it.
+We don't want to get locked into our thinking.

 .. _recipes-drawing-a-sequence-diagram: